The Boston Terrier and Dachshund Mix bring together two breeds of dog that you would have probably never put together before.

 The life expectancy of the Boston Terrier and Dachshund Mix is pretty average for a dog of this size and nature.

-In fact, as long as you care for them correctly and pay attention to any developing health issues, then this dog can live for anywhere between 11 and 14 years.
+As long as you care for them correctly and pay attention to any developing health issues, then this dog can live for anywhere between 11 and 14 years.

 Intelligence, Temperament and Personality Traits of the Boston Terrier and Dachshund Mix